GEORGIA HOLLAND | ASSISTANT COACH

 A four-time NFHCA National Academic Squad selection, she served on both the U19 and U21 National Teams in stints from 2010-13.

 Holland earned her bachelor’s degree in Molecular, Cellular and Developmental Biology from Yale in 2014 and her master’s degree in Health and Exercise Science from Wake Forest in 2016.

 WILL BYRNE | ASSISTANT COACH / RECRUITING COORDINATOR

-Will Byrne joined the Northwestern coach staff in the spring of 2016.
+Will Byrne is in his second season on the Northwestern coaching staff, having joined in the spring of 2016.

-Byrne joins Northwestern after most recently serving as a volunteer assistant coach at the University of Massachusetts under the direction of former NU assistant Carla Tagliente.
+Byrne joined Northwestern after most recently serving as a volunteer assistant coach at the University of Massachusetts under the direction of former NU assistant Carla Tagliente.